 The degree programme provides annual education evaluation.
-The degree programme chooses the following ways of evaluating: The programme evaluates it's education on a yearly basis, via roundtable conversations and Brightspace surveys.
-Besides that, certain committees (assessment committee, curriculum committee and quality assurance) work on the evaluation of the programme as well.].
+The degree programme chooses the following ways of evaluating: two evaluation sessions per semester based on questions that students answer in a written form, in a friendly atmosphere.
 The degree programme advisory committee has the right of consent on the method of evaluation.